Shrouded in Legend

 Learn more

 The main mining area for peridot from ancient times until well into the 20th century was St. John's Island in the Red Sea.
 The island, also known as Zabargad, is uninhabited and the subject of many myths and legends.
-The ancient author Pliny the Elder knows it as "Topazos", other authors of antiquity think that wild cavemen live there, defending their treasures against all strangers.
-Its German name, however, probably comes from the legend of the priest-king John, whose supposed kingdom was known in the Middle Ages, but nobody knew anything about its exact location.
-The island's mines were exploited in ancient times, but were left open in the 13th century.
+The ancient author Pliny the Elder knows it as "Topazos", while other ancient authors believe that it is inhabited by wild cave dwellers who defend their treasures against all strangers.
+Its German name, however, probably comes from the legend of the priest-king John, whose supposed kingdom was known in the Middle Ages, but whose exact location nobody knew anything about.
+The island's mines were already being exploited in ancient times, but were left open in the 13th century.
 It was not until the beginning of the 19th century that a European consortium began to mine the stones again.
-By the end of the century, peridot then became a veritable fashionable stone in Britain.
-Cf. Arthur Herbert Church, Precious Stones: considered in their scientific and artistic relations.
+By the end of the century, peridot had become a real fashionable stone in Great Britain.
+Cf. Arthur Herbert Church: Precious Stones: considered in their scientific and artistic relations.
 A guide to the Townshend collection.
 Victoria and Albert Museum, London 1913, p.
 109.

 Learn more